 Institute of Christ the King Sovereign Priest

-Chicago, IL; Green Bay, WI; Kansas City-St. Joseph, MO; La Crosse, WI; Milwaukee, WI; Newark, NJ; Oakland, CA; Rockford, IL; San Jose, CA; St. Louis, MO; Tucson, AZ
+Chicago, IL; Detroit, MI; Green Bay, WI; Kansas City-St. Joseph, MO; La Crosse, WI; Milwaukee, WI; Newark, NJ; Oakland, CA; Rockford, IL; San Jose, CA; St. Louis, MO; Tucson, AZ

 The goal of the Institute is the glory of God and the sanctification of priests in the service of the Church and souls through doctrinal and spiritual formation.
 The Institute uses the extraordinary form of the Latin Rite (Traditional Latin liturgy), Msgr.
 Gilles Wach having received permission from the Commission Ecclesia Dei to use the liturgical books according to the Vatican Typical Edition of 1962 when the Institute was founded.
 It was co-founded by Msgr.
 Wach and Rev. Philippe Mora.
 In 2004 a community of religious sisters was established which supports the work of the priests of the Institute through prayer - Sisters Adorers of the Royal Heart of Jesus.